Skip to content

 );

 Filters are especially useful when the search should be limited to a specific map view, user’s detected position, or known region.
+A geometry filter expects a stored Geoapify geometry ID; it does not accept WKT or raw GeoJSON.

 placesBias